 They created a Facebook game that shows students what it’s like to work at their company over a 12 day period.
-The game students to complete tasks based on the real work done by PWC employees while getting feedback from coaches within the company.
+The game asks students to complete tasks based on the real work done by PWC employees, while getting feedback from coaches within the company.

-According to Biro, 78 percent of students surveyed over the past four years said they wanted to work for PwC after playing the game.
-Ninety-two percent said they had a more positive view of the firm.
+According to Biro, 78% of students surveyed over a four year period said they wanted to work for PWC after playing the game.
+92% said they had a more positive view of the firm.

 Level up Your Hiring

 Clearly, gamification can have a large, positive impact on a company’s recruitment efforts, but you don’t have to create an actual video game to reap the benefits of this trend.
-Getting greater engagement from candidates, however, will depend on integrating game elements into your recruitment process in a way that feels organic and fun.
+Getting greater engagement from candidates, depends on integrating game elements into your recruitment process in a way that feels organic and fun.

 The gamification industry is booming (projected to reach 5,500 billion by 2018) and there are a lot of options out there for software services that support gamification for a variety of business management functions.
-As gamification and game creation technologies improve, we may see a widespread adoption of gamification or even a world where everyone’s job has been converted into a video game.
+As gamification and game creation technologies improve, we can expect to see widespread adoption of gamification for many different industries.

 Gamification and Candidate Selection

 “Is this some sort of game to you?” is not what you want to hear from your candidates.